dwsla/surety-php/readme.md

 	$renew = $surety->renew($file);

-	// it will return a StartupDevs\Surety\Model\Renew
+	// it will return a Dws\Surety\Model\Renew
-	// or throw an StartupDevs\Surety\SuretyException
+	// or throw an Dws\Surety\SuretyException

-	// the StartupDevs\Surety\Model\Renew has the following properties echo $renew->url; # the url string
+	// the Dws\Surety\Model\Renew has the following properties echo $renew->url; # the url string
     echo $renew->decode_url; # the decode_url string
     echo $renew->json; # the json string with the full response